traefikturkey/onramp/README.md

 ![Cloudflare api token](https://cdn.discordapp.com/attachments/979867396800131104/985259853696102420/unknown.png "Cloudflare api token")

-if you need to you can run the following to do the basic setup automagically
+After installing docker and getting your Cloudflare API key you can run the following to do the basic setup automagically:

 ```
 sudo apt install git make nano -y